Tragic Theatre – Aristotle

 The design of narrative environments, as a field of practice, is an example of research-led or research-informed designing.
 It may also be a means of or an element in practising design-led research.

 Although in some respects similar to post-structuralist literary and cultural theories, the design of narrative environments differs significantly from them in stressing the complex relational materiality of designed entities.
-The design of narrative environments emphasises the constructed, mediated, performative and immersive character of our experiences.
-It is concerned with the configurations of the world (or worlds) that circumvents us, the ‘circumverse’, as Tiqqun (2010) calls it, and the ways in which they configure us.
+The design of narrative environments emphasises the historical, situated, constructed, mediated, performative and immersive character of our experiences.
+It is concerned with the configurations of the world (or worlds) that circumvents us, the ‘circumverse’, as Tiqqun (2010) calls it; and the ways in which those worlds actively configure us as ‘being human’ or as non-being, excluded from the ‘worlding of the world’, in other words as ‘worldless’.

 It may be of value in thinking about the design of narrative environments, as a particular kind of, or approach to design, to consider it in relation to design history.
 It may also be worth considering whether in narrating a particular design history one is also articulating a design theory, a theory of what design is through a history of what one is arguing it has been.